 While most of this data is public knowledge, compiling, organizing, and analyzing the data without a data analytics tool would take up valuable time that you could be using to steward gifts.
 Wealth screening software, therefore, is an absolute necessity for your next fundraising campaign.

+Your nonprofit should always be on the lookout for the best ways to maximize the benefits of conducting regular wealth screening.
+One way to do this is to explore, in depth, the correct wealth markers.
 Take a look at some of the following common wealth indicators so that you can know what kind of donor data you should be keeping your eye on.

 Real estate ownership

 Donor investment in real estate is an excellent way to appraise a donor’s earning and giving potential.

 Individuals who own $750k-1 million in real estate are 2 times as likely to give charitably.
 Meanwhile, individuals with $2+ million invested in real estate are 17 times more likely to donate their money to a nonprofit organization.